-Ground Turkey Sweet Potato Curry is like tasting a party in your mouth with an explosion of spices, herbs and flavors to charm the whole family in under 30 minutes.
+Ground Turkey Sweet Potato Curry is like tasting a party in your mouth with an explosion of Indian spices, herbs and flavors to charm the whole family in under 30 minutes.
+Serve this delicious Indian style curry with rice or wrapped up in a gluten-free instant rice flour dosa for a delicious meal any time of the day.

 Can you make this recipe vegan?